portletbridge/portletbridge/README.md

-## JBoss Portlet Bridge
+## Portlet Bridge

 ### What is this?

-**JBoss Portlet Bridge** is an implementation of JSR-301 and JSR-329 to support JSF within a portlet, with additional enhancements to support other web frameworks or component libraries.
+**Portlet Bridge** is an implementation of JSR-301 and JSR-329 to support JSF within a portlet, with additional enhancements to support other web frameworks or component libraries.

 ### Configuration

-For full details on how to install and configure JBoss Portlet Bridge, check the latest documentation for [Getting Started](https://docs.jboss.org/author/display/PBR/Getting+Started) and [User Guide](https://docs.jboss.org/author/display/PBR/User+Guide).
+For full details on how to install and configure Portlet Bridge, check the latest documentation for [Getting Started](https://docs.jboss.org/author/display/PBR/Getting+Started) and [User Guide](https://docs.jboss.org/author/display/PBR/User+Guide).

 ### Get Involved